 Crocodile bites American tourist in Puerto Vallarta

 Kiana Hummel, an 18-year-old resident of California, United States, was attacked by a crocodile while on the beach of the Marriot Hotel in Puerto Vallarta.
-The newspaper ABC13 reported the news this Tuesday, after confirming the attack and contacting the affected woman and the hotel staff.
+The newspaper ABC13 reported, after confirming the attack and contacting the affected woman and the hotel staff.

 According to this media, the young woman decided to go to the beach during the night with a group of friends and, after several minutes, the crocodile came out of the sea and bit her on the leg; the group tried to chase the crocodile away and it released her, but it bit her again, this time on the ankle.
 After moments of panic, they were able to drive the crocodile back and rescued the girl, who was taken by ambulance to a nearby hospital.